mertaksoyy/FoodAdd-Kotlin/README.md

-# FoodLog for your favorite food and drink
+# FoodAdd for your favorite food and drink

 ## Project Photos: